lightningnetwork/lnd/docs/INSTALL.md

 instance with the RPC service exposed, and the other uses a fully integrated light client powered by [neutrino](https://github.com/lightninglabs/neutrino).

+For testing scenarios like integration tests where wallet security is not important, the `itest/lnd-itest` binary can be used which uses very weak password stretching for the wallet encryption and therefore starts up faster than a production/mainnet/release build.
+The binary can be built by running `make build-itest`.

 # Creating an lnd.conf (Optional)

 Optionally, if you'd like to have a persistent configuration between `lnd`